 This word from Ezekiel perfectly mirrors what we are told about ministering to the Lord in the New Testament book of Acts.
-The apostle Paul (then still known as Saul) was with the “prophets and teachers” at the church in Antioch and “while they were ministering to the Lord and fasting, the Holy Spirit said, ‘Set apart for me Barnabas and Saul for the work to which I have called them’” (Acts 13:1-3).
+The apostle Paul (then still more known as Saul) was with the “prophets and teachers” in the church at Antioch and “while they were ministering to the Lord and fasting, the Holy Spirit said, ‘Set apart for me Barnabas and Saul for the work to which I have called them’” (Acts 13:1-3).

 So, to be specific, it was “while they were ministering to the Lord and fasting,” while they were before God’s presence ministering as God’s priesthood, in the very act of ministering to the Lord; it was then, at that moment that “the Holy Spirit said.”

 O praise our gracious God that He speaks to us from His presence.
 I believe a big part of our hearing God truly speaking is in our drawing near as priests in His presence, purely to minister to Him.
 In this divine abandonment to God, where we as sheep are directly attending to our Good Shepherd, we are as close to our Lord as can be at that moment and so we are in the best place possible to hear Him.

 For me, that same holds true for hearing from God’s word in insight and life.
 I read the holy scriptures in God’s presence, as a minister to Him, ministering to the Lord with praises, stillness, and reflection upon His word.
 And He always shines His light on His word, the light of Christ, “the light of the knowledge of the glory of God in the face of Christ” (2 Corinthians 4:6), even as we saw a couple of days back.